 - look through your contacts and say the telephone numbers

 - learn your own phone number(s) by heart!

 - write every number from 0 to 100 to learn the patterns and spelling and train "muscle-memory"

-- clearly pronounce the numbers at first, and then increase your speed later
+- clearly and slowly pronounce the numbers at first, and then increase your speed later

 - record yourself and be judgemental when you listen back (compare to my examples)